fsabrilb/Generalized_Shannon_Index/README.md

     *   **estimate_theil_index.py:** Module designed to calculate the Theil index ($T$), or the generalized entropy index of a set of $N$ data.
 From these, the Shannon index ($S$) is estimated as the Theil index normalized to its maximum value, that is, $S=\log{(N)}-T$.
 It is important to mention that Theil index is an inequality measure devised by economist Henri Theil and formulated in terms of an entropy index.

-    *   **get_financial_time_series.py:** Module designed to process financial time series extracted from YahooFinance through the ´´´yfinance´´´ Python library and its ticker.
+    *   **get_financial_time_series.py:** Module designed to process financial time series extracted from YahooFinance through the ```yfinance``` Python library and its ticker.
 Once the YahooFinance data is downloaded with this module, other functions estimate the returns with the daily closing prices, the logarithmic returns (*log-returns*), absolute value of the log-returns, and volatility of the log-returns.
 An example of the metadata output after this processing is mentioned in the following section (see [Metadata of the data sets](#metadata-of-the-data-sets)).

     *   **plot_hurst_tfs.py:** Module designed to graph the final results of the study emphasizing the relationship between the generalized Hurst exponent $H(q)$ as a function of the temporal Theil index scaling exponent $\alpha_{TTS}(t)$.
 Additionally, other graphs are shown such as the evolution of the generalized Hurst exponent and the temporal Theil scaling exponent over time.